zerofo/sys-con/README.md

 In order to debug the applicaiton, you can directly refer to the logs available there: `/config/sys-con/log.log`.

 ## Credits
-@texita: For his contribution in controllers testing and mappings
+**Texita** For his contribution in controllers testings and mappings

 ## Support
-If you want to support this work [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/o0Zzz)
+If you want to support this work

+[![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/o0Zzz)